Lemoranto/Uncertainty_COVID_QC/README.md

 ## Data Description

-### Textual Database

-- 📁 Directory `Press_conferences` archives all the press conferences by the Quebec government during the pandemic.
-They are also compiled in 📄 `QC.conf_texts.csv`.

-- 📁 Various extraction directories within `recup_transcriptions` contain press conferences extracted from the National Assembly's website.

-- 📁 Directory `Texts_youtube` (located within `Press_conferences`): Contains press conferences that were automatically transcribed and then manually validated.
-   - 📁 Sub-directory `Original_autotranscribed`: Contains transcriptions before review.

 ### Numerical Database

+- 📄 `QC.unc.data_daily.csv`: This file contains the main indices produced by the code and used in the development of OLS, SEM models, and graphical results concerning the interaction between decision-makers' uncertainty sentiments, negative sentiments, evidence level, and the stringency of health measures implemented during the pandemic in Quebec.
+Here is a summary of the indices:
+   - ID: Weekly numbering
+   - date: Date
+   - wave: Official contamination waves [defined by INSPQ](https://www.inspq.qc.ca/covid-19/donnees/ligne-du-temps)
+   - SPHM: Policy stringency index for NPI excluding vaccination (data from IRPP, see below)
+   - SI: Stringency Index including health and vaccination measures (data from IRPP, see below)
+   - UNC: Uncertainty Sentiment Index of decision-makers and public health representatives (M. Legault, Mme McCann, M. Dubé, Mme.
+Guilbault, M. Arruda, M. Boileau)
+   - EVD: Evidence Level Index of decision-makers (M. Legault, Mme McCann, M. Dubé, Mme.
+Guilbault)
+   - NEG: Negative Sentiment Index concerning the pandemic from decision-makers (M. Legault, Mme McCann, M. Dubé, Mme.
+Guilbault)
+   - CC100: Index scaled to 100 of the daily confirmed COVID-19 cases (data from INSPQ, see below)
+   - CD100: Index scaled to 100 of the daily confirmed COVID-19 deaths (data from INSPQ, see below)
+   - TH100: Index scaled to 100 of daily COVID-19 hospitalizations (data from INSPQ, see below)
+   - VAX100: Index scaled to 100 of daily COVID-19 vaccinations (data from INSPQ, see below)
+   - CC: Number of daily confirmed COVID-19 cases (data from INSPQ, see below)
+   - CD: Number of daily confirmed COVID-19 deaths (data from INSPQ, see below)
+   - TH: Number of daily COVID-19 hospitalizations (data from INSPQ, see below)
+   - VAX: Number of daily COVID-19 vaccinations (data from INSPQ, see below)

+- 📄 `QC.Conf_pers_clean.csv`: This database contains the names and first names of individuals who spoke at the press conferences identified by the code.

+- 📄 `QC.Conf_journalis_clean.csv`: This database contains the names and first names of journalists who spoke at the press conferences, along with their corresponding media outlets, identified by the code.

+- 📄 `QC.Conf_decideurs_incipitclean.csv`: This database contains the names and first names of decision-makers/public health representatives/experts/guests who spoke at the press conferences identified by the code.

-- 📄 `QC.COVID_data`: Compiles epidemiological data [from Quebec during the pandemic, sourced from the Quebec National Institute of Public Health (INSPQ)](https://www.inspq.qc.ca/covid-19/donnees).
+- 📄 `QC.COVID_data`: Compiles epidemiological data from Quebec during the pandemic, [sourced from the Quebec National Institute of Public Health (INSPQ)](https://www.inspq.qc.ca/covid-19/donnees).

-- 📄 `QC.IRPPstringency_data.csv`: Details the severity of health measures, [sourced from the Public Policy Research Institute (IRPP)](https://centre.irpp.org/fr/data/politiques-provinciales-sur-la-pandemie-de-covid-19/).
+- 📄 `QC.IRPPstringency_data.csv`: Details the stringency of health measures, [sourced from the Public Policy Research Institute (IRPP)](https://centre.irpp.org/fr/data/politiques-provinciales-sur-la-pandemie-de-covid-19/).

 - 📄 `QC.vax_data`: Contains vaccination data, [provided by the Quebec National Institute of Public Health (INSPQ)](https://www.inspq.qc.ca/covid-19/donnees).

+### Textual Database

+- 📄 `QC.conf_texts.csv`: A compilation of all press conferences held by the Quebec government regarding the COVID-19 pandemic.

+- 📁 Directory `Press_conferences` archives each of the Quebec government's press conferences during the pandemic individually.

+- 📁 Various extraction folders within `recup_transcriptions` contain press conferences extracted from the National Assembly's website.

+- 📁 Directory `Texts_youtube` (located in `Press_conferences`): Contains press conferences that were automatically transcribed and then manually validated.
+   - 📁 Sub-directory `Original_autotranscribed`: Contains the transcriptions before review.